 Fortunately, I had a chance to fly in an airplane in 1996 when I was nine.
 And in case you are curious to know how that chance came about, let me explain.

 In April 1999, my father picked me again for the annual trip to Mombasa together with my brother Bob Njinju.
 This time, we flew in a commercial jetliner as it had been my desire.
 I however didn't note the make of the jetliner we flew in.
-(It must have been an Airbus A320 or a Boeing 737.)
+(It must have been an Airbus A310 in those days when Kenya Airways used to have Airbus planes in its fleet.)
 All I remember is that I enjoyed the trip so much that I fondly missed it the following day and wished I could have a similar opportunity in the future.

 I heard that when Dad, Bob and Symo flew to Mombaa in April 2000, some complications arose that necessitated them to make the return trip in a bus instead of an airplane.
 Probably due to those complications, my father didn't fly to Mombasa in the year 2001.